 The biggest con of long tail keywords is search volume.
 It’s sometimes about 100 searches per month.
 You need to find the right balance and that’s why there’s keyword difficulty and other metrics to help.

 Once you understand the power of long tail keywords, you’ll need to evaluate what would it take to rank for them.
-Keyword difficulty or keyword SEO difficulty is the major metric and it should be included in every keyword research tool on the market.
+Keyword difficulty or keyword SEO difficulty is a very useful metric for keyword research.
 It’s usually indicated on a scale from 0 to 100.
 The higher the score is, the harder it is to optimize for the keyword.

 Keyword difficulties may vary.
 It can happen you get score 30 in one tool and 50 in another.
-It’s because of the calculation based on selected ranking factors.
-Each tool’s calculation is unique.
-It’s a part of know-how.
-On the other hand, it’s caused by the fact that no one honestly knows how Google rank websites.
+It’s because of the calculation can be based on various ranking factors.
+On the other hand, it’s partly caused by the fact that no one honestly knows how Google exactly rank websites.